mayank95b/Security_access_using_node-red/README.md

 # Security Access using_Node-red_dashboard and AWS IoT MQTT client

-The Project aims to control security Door on primises.(Egde Computing)
+The Project aims to control security access/Door using Node-red dashboard on mobile.

 Initial setup for PI and Node-RED from pre-requisite